inivekin/abosa/abosa.typ

 In lowest o my verticals,
-droplets couple unner pressures, as weakly-bonded particles collect in creasing suit's weathers. but dinnae amass as impasse, fae one mare inaccessible, it's turned frae vapour tae some gas that fringes supercriticals.
+droplets couple unner pressures, as weakly-bonded particles collect in creasing suit's weathers, but disnae amass as impasse, fae one mare inaccessible, it's turned frae vapour tae some gas that fringes supercriticals.